snapsinazfs/snapsinazfs/README.md

 [![Latest 'build' Tag Status](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-build-tag.yml/badge.svg)](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-build-tag.yml)
 [![Latest 'release' Tag Status](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-release-tag.yml/badge.svg)](https://github.com/snapsinazfs/snapsinazfs/actions/workflows/build-and-test-release-tag.yml)

- As of today (2023-07-26), the core functionality of SIAZ, including the ability to take and prune snapshots, the configuration console, documentation, a systemd service, enhanced logging, full install/uninstall via make recipes, and zfs property backup, cleanup, and restore, is all implemented, and I consider the application to be ready for version 1.0.0 release.
+ As of today (2023-07-31), the core functionality of SIAZ, including the ability to take and prune snapshots, the configuration console, documentation, a systemd service, enhanced logging, full install/uninstall via make recipes, and zfs property backup, cleanup, and restore, is all implemented, and I consider the application to be almost ready for version 1.0.0 release.

  I will be tagging release candidate versions for a period of time, during which I'll continue to make refinements and bug fixes, but new feature development will happen in branches that won't be merged to master until after the final 1.0.0 release.